Everything you need to know about the 2018 World Tour opener

 It’s a sprint stage for the first UCI World Tour points runs from Port Adelaide to Lyndoch.
 2018 sees a slight adaptation of Stage 1 from last year with an undulating roll before 3 circuits finishing in Lyndoch.
 It’s traditionally sweltering, windy, and a hotly contested bunch sprint.

 There’s always some aggression early on as riders fight for the KOM points and representation on the podium at the end of the day.
 Hard to imagine anyone other than Caleb Ewan taking this one.
 The Aussie - hot off national championships - has won the last 2 finishes here.
+But the with the leader's jersey up for grabs and the teams looking to sharpen up their sprint train, he won't have it easily.

 Stage 2 - Unley to Stirling - 148.6 km

-Stage 2 rolls from Unley before zipping through the city centre and hitting the hills North East of the city.
+Stage 2 rolls from Unley before zipping through the CBD centre and hitting the hills North East of the city.
 From there it winds through Lobethal, Woodside and Balhannnah before the now-traditional 3-laps around Stirling.

 This is always an exciting stage as the long up-hill drag spits riders out the back and reduces the pack at the front.
 It usually favours your more balanced climbers with a decent sprint like Simon Gerrans, Diego Ulissi, or Jay McCarthy.
+Previous editions have seen some loose and sketchy riding from the bunch as riders are forced to jostle for position on the narrow drag up the the finish line.
+The pace is furious those still finding form early in the season will be strewn across the course.

 Sure, we’ve seen this format a few times before but it’s fantastic to spectate and makes for some great racing.
 That whole area is chock-full of killer cycling roads and more fancy cafes than you can point your bidon at.